nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Liposomal:** Pertaining to or involving liposomes, which is directly relevant to Daunoxome's formulation and mechanism of action.

-### Expanded Definition and Usage\nDaunoxome is primarily used in patients with acute myeloid leukemia and those suffering from Kaposi's sarcoma, especially in the setting of AIDS-associated disease.
+### Expanded Definition and Usage:
+Daunoxome is primarily used in patients with acute myeloid leukemia and those suffering from Kaposi's sarcoma, especially in the setting of AIDS-associated disease.
 The liposomal encapsulation not only improves the solubility and stability of daunorubicin in the bloodstream but also enhances its specificity to malignant cells, which often exhibit a higher uptake of liposomes.
 This targeted delivery mechanism significantly reduces the systemic toxicity typically associated with free daunorubicin, allowing for higher therapeutic doses and improved patient tolerance.